alpha-dragon-org/dragon-module1-tokeninfo/README.md

 - **Module Name:** Token Info
 - **Bounty:** 0.20% of $DRAGON supply
 - **Details:** Front end is built.
 Need an RPC pipeline via Helius node.
 Data to get includes: Ticker, Thumbnail image, Token age, Market cap, # of holders, and more.
+- **Goal:** Create a pipeline to an RPC that retrieves data in real-time and high accuracy.

 ---